 Comparatively, in a world of endless scrolling and updating social media feeds, users lack the sense of having finished something.
 Questions are left unanswered, valuable time is lost and people are stuck with the feeling of incompleteness.

 Digital publishings resolve these feelings.
 The fine-tuned experience delivers a sense of completeness, with users receiving direct and engaging information through multimedia like enticing text, videos and infographics.

 Select distribution points limit traditional printing methods.
 Comparatively, digital publishing entices relevant consumers and is available to the billions of active internet users worldwide.

 Digital publishings travel with users, too.
 As people rely more on technology and convenience, keeping your content mobile is a hugely influential factor for businesses to be aware of.
-In 2020, there are just under 7 billion mobile users worldwide, projected to grow to 7.3 billion by 2023.
+As of 2021, there were just under 7 billion mobile users worldwide, projected to grow to 7.3 billion by 2023.